 Some of these factors are indeed transitory.
-Energy prices will not continue to increase, but should rather level out or fall in 2022, the supply chains should gradually normalise and prices of food products and raw materials should stabilise.
+Energy prices will not continue increasing, but should level out or fall in 2022, the supply chains should gradually be normalising and prices of food products and raw materials should stabilise.
 But there are some factors that will continue to be in play in the coming years and which depend mainly on politics and hence are difficult to predict.

 The one that interest us here is globalisation, mainly the moving of production to low-cost countries and migration, both of which have slowed during the last couple of years.
-If this slowing continues or the process goes into reverse, it has potentially huge repercussions.
+If this continues or goes into reverse, it has potentially huge repercussions.

 Demonstrations and protests against McDonald's, London 2016. https://commons.wikimedia.org/wiki/File:Fast_Food_Workers%27_Right_Demo_at_McDonald%27s.jpg